nicolargo/glances/docs/glances-doc.rst

 | If bit rate is ``>70%``, then status is set to ``"WARNING"``
 | If bit rate is ``>90%``, then status is set to ``"CRITICAL"``

+*Note*: In the configuration file, you can define a list of network interfaces to hide.

 Sensors
 -------